Get Started with Load Testing

 Test Definition Modes

-The available test definition modes depend on the target type you selected:
+The available test definition modes depend on the framework and target type you selected.
+The script type matches the framework: Locust uses Python (.py), and k6 uses JavaScript (.js).

 Prerequisites